Sabrah ibn Ma'bad

 Abu Suraiya Saburah ibn Ma'bad ibn 'Ausaja al-Juhani, or Sabrah ibn Ma'bad al-Juhani (Arabic: سبرة بن معبد) was one of the companions of Muhammad.
 Other transliterations of his name include Abu Rabi' al-Madani and Sabura al-Juhanni.

 Biography

 Family

 He was from the Juhinah tribe located around the city of Medina, Saudi Arabia.
 The Juhainah tribe still inhabits the area around the city of Medina today.
 He had a son named Rabi ibn Sabra.

 Life

-He lived in Medina, participated in the Battle of the Trench, and died during the rule of Muawiya I.
+He lived in Medina, participated in the Battle of the Trench, and died during the rule of Mu'awiya I.

 Narrations

 He is the source for the hadith of Sabra reporting on the prohibition of Mut'ah.